ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added a new WSPI driver model to HAL, it is a redesign of the existing QSPI for generic "Wide SPI" interfaces.
+- NEW: Added a new SIO driver model to HAL, it is a low level abstraction of an UART.
+- NEW: Independent TRNG driver model added to HAL.
 - NEW: Added a new "pipes" subsystem to the OS library.
 - NEW: Added mcuconf.h generators for STM32L432xx, STM32L476xx, STM32L496xx
        and STM32L4R5xx devices.